middleman/middlemanapp.com/source/basics/development_cycle.html.markdown

 ## Middleman Server

-The Middleman separates your development and production code from the start.
+Middleman separates your development and production code from the start.
 This allows you to utilize a bevy of tools (such as [Haml](http://haml.info), [Sass](http://sass-lang.com), [CoffeeScript](http://coffeescript.org/), etc.) during development that are